TMJ Symptoms & Treatments

 Temporomandibular joint syndrome (often called TMD, temporomandibular joint dysfunction) can be a tricky condition to treat.
 You or someone you know, may have suffered for years or even decades with minimal answers even after multiple TMJ treatments.

-Given how complex the TMJ is, finding the right doctor or group of doctors to help you may be the most difficult part in achieving long-lasting results.
+Given how complex the TMJ treatments can be, finding the right doctor or group of doctors to help you may be the most difficult part in achieving long-lasting results.
 But rest assured that jaw surgery should not be the first option.

 TMD Symptoms (Temporomandibular Joint Dysfunction)